go-resty/docs/content/docs/response-middleware.md

 * [AutoParseResponseMiddleware]({{% godoc v3 %}}AutoParseResponseMiddleware)
 * [SaveToFileResponseMiddleware]({{% godoc v3 %}}SaveToFileResponseMiddleware)

-{{% hint info %}}
+> [!NOTE]
-* v3 introduces a fully composable middleware feature that allows the registration of response middleware in any order to accommodate practical use cases.
+> * v3 introduces a fully composable middleware feature that allows the registration of response middleware in any order to accommodate practical use cases.
-* v3 introduces the capability to cascade an error within the response middleware execution chain.
+> * v3 introduces the capability to cascade an error within the response middleware execution chain.
-{{% /hint %}}

 ## Examples